GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/01-Getting-Started.md

    * For **RDSPassword**, this is the administrator's password to the MySQL database we'll create for OpenEMR.
 Pick a secure password and store it in a safe place.
 4. Click **Next**.
 5. Click **Next** again.
+6. Click the acknowledgement near the bottom of the page, under the warning about AWS::IAM::Role.
-6. Click **Create** and wait ten to fifteen minutes (or more) for OpenEMR to install to your account.
+7. Click **Create** and wait ten to fifteen minutes for OpenEMR to fully install to your account.

 ### While you're waiting: Secure the account with Identity and Access Management